 Many studies have set out to determine the frequency of ADHD and bipolar disorder co-morbidity.
 One such review aimed to analyze rates of ADHD and bipolar disorders in a sample of 646,000 participants.
 They found that ADHD was comorbid with bipolar disorder in roughly 1 in 13 adults.
 Conversely, the ratio was 1 in 6 adults for bipolar disorder comorbid with ADHD.

 Hence, as research suggests, ADHD and bipolar disorder occur together in a large proportion of individuals.
-Thus, clinicians and healthcare providers must be cognizant of these statistics while diagnosing patients with either of these conditions.
+Thus, clinicians and healthcare providers must be mindful of these statistics while diagnosing patients with either of these conditions.

 Due to similarities between bipolar disorder and ADHD symptoms like inattention and hyperactivity, clinicians are presented with a challenging task.
 While there are no set guidelines available, clinicians can employ the American Psychiatric Association’s Diagnostic and Statistical Manual criteria to diagnose bipolar disorder in patients with ADHD.